NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   The implementation used is specified in the "IO_implementation" variable in the JSON file, which names an implementation type in src/pdeint/io_factory.ipp.
-The implementation determines, for instance, how IO is done, whether collectively or task-by-task.
+The implementation determines, for instance, how IO is done, whether collectively or task-by-task, and it also handles the construction of file names, which depends on the type of IO being done.
 Currently, there is only one such implementation available, the "gio" implementation, and it provides IO according to the GIO class in src/cdg/io/gio.hpp.
 In the future, it may be desirable to have, say, a NetCDF IO implementation, which will have its own set of configuration parameters.